-- 1. To receive and adopt the Directors' Statement and Audited Financial Statements for the year ended December 31, 2021 and the Auditors' Report thereon. - 2.
-To declare a first and final one-tier tax exempt dividend of 4 cents per ordinary share for the vear ended December 31, 2021. - 3.
-To approve the proposed Directors' fees of \$518,000 for the year ended December 31, 2021 Resolution 3 (2020: \$\$543,479). - 4.
+OR DINARY BUSINESS 1.
+To receive and adopt the Directors' Statement and Audited Financial Statements for the year ended December 31, 2022 and the Auditors' Report thereon.
+Resolution 1 2.
+To declare a first and final one-tier tax exempt dividend of 4 cents per ordinary share and a one-tier tax exempt special dividend of 1 cent per ordinary share for the year ended December 31, 2022.
+Resolution 2 3.
+To approve the proposed Directors' fees of \$518,000 for the year ended December 31, 2022 (2021: S\$518,000).
+Resolution 3 4.
 To re-appoint Auditors for the ensuing year and to authorise the Directors to fix their remuneration.
+Resolution 4 SPI ECIAL BUSINESS consider and, if thought fit, to pass the following as Ordinary Resolutions with or without modification: